Bat Removal and Control Services By Professional Bat Exclusion

 Bats are subject to natural hazards during hibernation.The clusters of hibernating bats are very susceptible to disturbances.
 Activity in the area of the clusters, such as remodeling of home, or attics can disturb bats and cause them to awaken.
 When a bat is aroused, it uses energy at a higher rate, which decreases the energy supply available for the rest of the winter.
 Sometimes customers will find a dead bat in their basement.
 Some people will knock down and kill large clusters of bats, and although illegal, some people shoot bats for entertainment also.
 Because bats feed on insects, the increased use of pesticides has undoubtedly resulted in the poisoning of some of these bat colonies.
 Also, the clearing of woods and forests has caused a decline in the summer habitat of the Indiana bats, thus driving more bats into homes.

 BAT REMOVAL AND EXCLUSION

 The best way to handle a bat problem that may be occurring in your home is to call the bat removal specialists at American Animal Control, LLC.
 Because bats are misunderstood, perhaps the best conservation effort is to inform our customers about how these bats in your attic can be humanely removed.

 REMOVE ATTIC BATS

-Please feel free to call us at American Animal Control, LLC if you are experiencing bats in your attic, or bats that might be in your Indiana, Southern Michigan, or Northwestern Ohio home.
-Call Now!
-We can help.
+Please feel free to call us at American Animal Control, LLC if you are experiencing bats in your attic, or bats that might be in your Indiana home.